BentoBoxWorld/docs/docs/FAQ.md

 * **MariaDB** 10.2.3 or later
 * **MongoDB** 3.6 or later
 * **SQLite** 3.28 or later
+* **PosgreSQL** latest is always recommended

-### How can I increase some players' island size?
+### How can I increase a player's island size?

-There are two ways to grant players a greater island size: the permissions or the commands.
-Both have pros and cons, and **should not be used concurrently**.
+Each island has a protected area.
+You can increase the protected area up to the inter-island distance.
+Island ranges can be increase via commands or by giving the island owner a permission.
+Permissions are checked only when a player logs in, so if you use a permission only, the player must relogin to make it happen.
+Commands work instantly.
+Remember, the protected range applies to the island as whole.

 **Permissions**

-Grant players the `[gamemode].island.range.<number>` permission.
+Grant owners the `[gamemode].island.range.<number>` permission.

-* This will only work if the island owner has that permission
 * The island owner will have to reconnect on the server in order to apply the changes
+* If the island owner changes, then the island range will adjust to the new island's range permission, or revert to the default range if the owner has no permission.

 **Commands**

 Use the `/[admin_command] range` commands.

 ## Issues